neynah/design-checklist/README.md

 ## Design requirements
 What do we need design involvement?
 - [ ] Design goals: What value will the design deliver for the product?
+- - [ ] How does this fit into road map of the product experience?
+- - [ ] What are the priorities?
+What must we absolutely deliver, and what things are negotiable?
 - [ ] User requirements: What are the problems we're trying to solve from a user perspective?
 What should the user be able to achieve?
 - [ ] User research plan: What have we validated, what will we still need to validate?